-Many clients calculate the success of a campaign based on media budget alone, and don’t factor in the creative, production and management costs of the campaign as well.
+Many clients calculate the success of a campaign based on the media budget alone and don’t factor in the creative, production, and management costs of the campaign as well.
 It’s often much simpler just to refer to the RoI figures provided by your media agency.

 For a social campaign, however, the only costs are usually production and management fees, as social media distribution is generally free.
 So the RoI of the campaign comes down to how much interest the campaign generated versus the cost of producing it, not running it.

 In order to compare the two campaigns, it’s important to calculate the real CPC or CPA including all real costs – that way you can see if the social campaign stacks up as a traffic driver.